 However, together with all this customer database, comes a large competition.
 There are over five million sellers on Amazon.
 So regardless of your business selling makeup or cleaning products, if people are searching for your product, they will probably find quite a range of similar offerings.

 That is where PPC advertising comes into play.
-If you have used Amazon, you have almost definitely run into PPC advertising.
+This makes part of the Amazon advertising best practices.
+In fact, If you have used Amazon, you have almost definitely run into PPC advertising.
 Much like Google Ads, Amazon PPC management uses a bidding system to help businesses get to the top of the browser’s search results.
 However, PPC is not a system where businesses can simply “set it and forget it.”
 In Amazon, PPC optimization means carefully creating ads that are both useful for the customer, allowing them to very quickly decide whether or not your product is right for them, as well as provide enough information for Amazon’s ad ranking algorithm ( A9) to place the ad at the top of relevant searches.

 Some people say that Amazon PPC is actually a little bit easier to navigate than Google Ads if you know what you’re doing.
 That’s mainly because, unlike Google, Amazon can place ads all over the site without setting back the user experience.